The Confluence Fellowship is a biannual artist support program organized by True/False Film Fest for Midwest based nonfiction filmmakers.

 - The program is aimed at directors, and we will consider projects without a producer currently attached.

-- It is mandatory for the selected directors to attend True/False 2023, so you must be available to travel to Columbia, MO from Wednesday March 1 to Sunday March 5, 2023.
+- It is mandatory for the selected directors to attend True/False, so you must be available to travel to Columbia, MO during the festival dates.

 - True/False will cover the cost of the director’s roundtrip travel, five nights of accommodation, and a pass to the fest.